celer-pkg/celer/docs/en-US/README.md

 **1. Automatically downloads and configures build tools**
 It automatically downloads and configures tools like toolchain, sysroot, CMake, ninja, msys2, and strawberry-perl based on the selected platform and target libraries.

-**2. Supports hosting of libraries compiled with common build tools**
+**2. Supports hosting of libraries building with common build tools**
 In the port.toml file of each third-party library version directory, you can specify the `build_system` field as **cmake**, **makefiles**, **ninja**, **meson**, etc., to compile with different build tools.

 **3. Supports generating cmake configs**